 The distinction between typing and speaking to your device will blur.
 Future keyboards will seamlessly integrate voice input with typing, learning your patterns across both modalities.

-AI keyboard apps are evolving rapidly, with companies like CleverType pushing the boundaries of what's possible.
-As one industry insider noted: "The keyboard of 2030 will be less like a tool and more like a communication partner that understands your needs before you've fully expressed them."
+AI keyboard apps are evolving at breakneck speed, with companies like CleverType pushing the boundaries of what's possible.
+As one industry insider noted: "The keyboard of 2030 will be less like a tool and more like a communication partner that understands your needs before you've fully expressed them.
+We're already halfway there in 2026, and the pace of innovation is only accelerating."

 Want your keyboard to really understand you?
 Here's how to help it learn your style faster and more accurately: